 It's coming!!!
-The Perth School of Ballet is excited to be hosting Summer Ballet Intensive 2023.
+The Perth School of Ballet is excited to once again be hosting Summer Ballet Intensive for 2024.

 Unlike at some Summer Intensive Programs we ensure that all levels have the opportunity to do class with ALL of the coaches.
 Each of our specialised coaches have something amazing to bring to our students and we want to make sure everyone has the chance to learn.